rwos/website/src/blog/german-programming-apprenticeship-review.md

 But it doesn't work that way for programmers, neither in theory nor in practice.
 For once, of course, you don't have to be "too stupid for a university" to do an apprenticeship.
-Academia might just not by your cup of tea.
+Academia might just not be your cup of tea.
 Second, there is a myriad of ways to get expelled from a university - maybe you were doing fine but cocked-up that one test and now you're out.
 (Well, you'd have to do that at least *twice* in most cases, but whatever.)